-Jón Kalman Stefánsson’s English-language début, Heaven and Hell, is one of the most poetic and beguiling novels to have been published in this – or any other – year.
+Jón Kalman Stefánsson’s English-language début, Heaven and Hell, is one of the most poetic and beguiling android app to spy on someones phone novels to have been published in this – or any other – year.
 It has also been translated to widespread acclaim into French and German.
 Stefánsson won the Icelandic Literature Prize in 2005 for Sumarljós og svo kemur nóttin (Summer Light and Along Comes the Night) and he has thrice been nominated for the Nordic Literature Prize.
 Heaven and Hell is now being developed into a trilogy, the second novel of which, The Sorrow of Angels, was published in Iceland in 2009.

 Paul Engles: Where did you first get the idea for the story of Heaven and Hell?

 Jón Kalman Stefánsson: I could say; from a radio program fifteen years ago.
 There was 30 minute program about a woman who lived in north Iceland around 1860.
 She was a very rich widow (rich, in an Icelandic sense…) who got into conflict with her surroundings, being powerful a woman living under a dictatorship of men.
 In the end they broke her.
 The moment I heard the program, I knew that was something to write about.
 But I was not ready at that time.
 It’s a tricky thing, writing a historical novel, one could go so far as to say that the historical novel is dangerous for authors.
 And that’s because of the form.
 Those who write historical novels tend to, well, lose their character, their style.
 The narrative and the plot are so strong in this genre, the authors are so eager to capture the time they are writing about, are so immersed, that their style almost seems to vanish.